ikcod/Email-Spam-Detection/README.md

 **Features**

-Text Preprocessing: Tokenization, stop-word removal, stemming, and feature extraction using TF-IDF.
+*Text Preprocessing*: Tokenization, stop-word removal, stemming, and feature extraction using TF-IDF.

-Multiple Classifiers: Implementation of SVM, Decision Tree, Random Forest, Naive Bayes, AdaBoost, K-Means Clustering, and Agglomerative Clustering for spam detection.
+*Multiple Classifiers*: Implementation of SVM, Decision Tree, Random Forest, Naive Bayes, AdaBoost, K-Means Clustering, and Agglomerative Clustering for spam detection.

-Model Comparison: Comprehensive comparison of different algorithms to determine the most effective spam classifier.
+*Model Comparison*: Comprehensive comparison of different algorithms to determine the most effective spam classifier.

-Hyperparameter Tuning: Optimization of model performance through hyperparameter tuning.
+*Hyperparameter Tuning*: Optimization of model performance through hyperparameter tuning.

-Advanced Evaluation: Metrics like precision, recall, F1 score, and confusion matrices for robust model performance evaluation.
+*Advanced Evaluation*: Metrics like precision, recall, F1 score, and confusion matrices for robust model performance evaluation.

 **Algorithms Used**

-Support Vector Machine (SVM): A linear classifier effective for high-dimensional text data.
+1. *Support Vector Machine (SVM)*: A linear classifier effective for high-dimensional text data.

-Random Forest: An ensemble method that builds multiple decision trees for classification, improving accuracy and reducing overfitting.
+2. *Random Forest*: An ensemble method that builds multiple decision trees for classification, improving accuracy and reducing overfitting.

-Decision Tree: A simple, interpretable model used as a baseline classifier.
+3. *Decision Tree*: A simple, interpretable model used as a baseline classifier.

-AdaBoost: An ensemble technique that enhances the performance of weak classifiers by focusing on misclassified samples.
+4. *AdaBoost*: An ensemble technique that enhances the performance of weak classifiers by focusing on misclassified samples.

-Naive Bayes: A probabilistic classifier based on Bayes' theorem, particularly effective for text-based data.
+5. *Naive Bayes*: A probabilistic classifier based on Bayes' theorem, particularly effective for text-based data.

-K-Means Clustering: An unsupervised learning algorithm used to group emails into clusters for exploratory analysis.
+6. *K-Means Clustering*: An unsupervised learning algorithm used to group emails into clusters for exploratory analysis.

-Agglomerative Clustering: A hierarchical clustering method useful for identifying nested structures in data.
+7. *Agglomerative Clustering*: A hierarchical clustering method useful for identifying nested structures in data.

 **Evaluation Metrics**

 The performance of each algorithm is evaluated based on the following metrics:

-Accuracy: The overall correctness of the model.
+*Accuracy*: The overall correctness of the model.

-Precision: The proportion of correctly identified spam emails out of all emails predicted as spam.
+*Precision*: The proportion of correctly identified spam emails out of all emails predicted as spam.

-Recall: The proportion of correctly identified spam emails out of all actual spam emails.
+*Recall*: The proportion of correctly identified spam emails out of all actual spam emails.

-F1 Score: The harmonic mean of precision and recall, balancing the trade-off between the two.
+*F1 Score*: The harmonic mean of precision and recall, balancing the trade-off between the two.

 **Results**